CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:method:: get_species(individual_id)

       Retrieves species object for a given genome id.
+May become a required interface method, and useful for some fitness functions already.

       :param int individual_id: Genome id/key.
       :return: :py:class:`Species` containing the genome corresponding to the id/key.